Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

-There is an analogue of equation \eqref{eq:exactWW}, closely related to \eqref{eq:Webster-Weyl} for gauged partial connections: Let $\accentset{\xi}{\nabla}_{\alpha}$ be a partial Webster connection gauged by some $\xi_{\alpha} \in \Gamma(\mc{E}_{\alpha})$.
+There is an analogue of equation \eqref{eq:exactWW}, closely related to \eqref{eq:Webster--Weyl} for gauged partial connections: Let $\accentset{\xi}{\nabla}_{\alpha}$ be a partial Webster connection gauged by some $\xi_{\alpha} \in \Gamma(\mc{E}_{\alpha})$.
 Then

 is a well-defined CR invariant on densities of weight $(1,w)$.
-In fact, CR invariance simply follows from the following easy observation: \begin{lem} Suppose that $\sigma \in \Gamma(\mc{E}(1,w))$ for any $w \in \Z$ is a solution to \eqref{eq:gexactWW}.
+In fact, CR invariance simply follows from the following easy observation: \begin{lem} Suppose that for any $w \in \Z$, $\sigma \in \Gamma(\mc{E}(1,w))$ is a nowhere vanishing solution to \eqref{eq:gexactWW}.
 Then

-satisfies the Webster--Weyl equation \eqref{eq:Webster-Weyl}.
+satisfies the Webster--Weyl equation \eqref{eq:Webster--Weyl}.